lordaris/gymnexusv2/README.md

 4. go to localhost:3000 to view the app

 ## Features and usage
-* Passwords are hashed using bcrypt
+* Passwords are hashed using bcrypt-js
 * Login and logout
 * JWT authentication
 * Create a coach account (this can be made in the main page by hitting the "I am new" button)